 10.4.
-This class is not offered on a home-study basis and attendance is mandatory.
+If this course is taken through live classroom instruction, the class is not considered home-study and thus attendance is mandatory.
 Any absence will require the student to re-enroll in the next available course offering and audit the total number of days missed in the next session only.
 If students are unable to complete the number of hours required within two course offerings, the student must re pay the entire tuition to attend future dates.
 All course and attendance records are kept for a minimum of 7 years after the students’ last activity with the school.
 Attendance policy will comply with current Appraisal Foundation and Nevada Appraisal Commission / NRS & NAC standards.

 10.5.
 All appraisal courses require a final examination for completion.

 10.6.
 Instructors – All appraisal instructors are approved by the state and federal governing bodies to teach the subjects within the course.